pkgconf/pkgconf/README.md

 We will reject bugs like this, and if you choose to violate our [Code of Conduct](CODE_OF_CONDUCT.md) by demanding we fix your non-bug, we will fix the problem by banning you from the repo instead.

+## debug output

+Please use only the stable interfaces to query pkg-config.
+Do not screen-scrape the output from `--debug`: this is sent to `stderr` for a reason, it is not intended to be scraped.
+The `--debug` output is **not** a stable interface, and should **never** be depended on as a source of information.
+If you need a stable interface to query pkg-config which is not covered, please get in touch.

 ## compiling `pkgconf` and `libpkgconf` on UNIX

 pkgconf is basically compiled the same way any other autotools-based project is